Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: RBGS process

-\end{assumptions} This condition can be met by standard direct solvers based on Householder transformation or Givens rotations and a sufficiently large gap between $u_{crs}$ and $u_{fine}$, which follows from~\cite[Theorems 8.5, 19.10 and 20.3]{higham2002accuracy} and their proofs.
-However, direct solvers require a cubic complexity and can become too expensive even for relatively small $m$ and $k$.
-In such cases, one has to appeal to \emph{iterative} methods that can exploit the approximate orthogonality of $\bS_{(1:i-1)}$ to speedup the computations, as is discussed below.
+The condition in~\cref{thm:asssolver} can be met by standard direct solvers based on Householder transformation or Givens rotations and a sufficiently large gap between $u_{crs}$ and $u_{fine}$, which follows from~\parencite[Theorems 8.5, 19.10 and 20.3]{higham2002accuracy} and their proofs.
+However, direct solvers require a cubic complexity and can become too expensive even for relatively small $m$ and $k$. {A remedy can be to re-use the QR factorization of $\bS_{(1:i-2)}$ computed at iteration $i-1$ to get the QR factorization of $\bS_{(1:i-1)}$.} {Another option is to} appeal to \emph{iterative} methods that can exploit the approximate orthogonality of $\bS_{(1:i-1)}$ to speedup the computations {such as the Richardson iterations $\bX \leftarrow \bX + \bS_{(1:i-1)}^\mathrm{T} \left (\bP_{(i)} -\bS_{(1:i-1)} \bX \right )$ (that can be viewed as CGS or BCGS reorthogonalizations), MGS or BMGS reorthogonalizations, Conjugate Gradient or GMRES methods applied to the normal system of equations $\left (\bS_{(1:i-1)}^\mathrm{T} \bS_{(1:i-1)} \right ) \bX = \bS_{(1:i-1)}^\mathrm{T} \bP_{(i)}$.
+A discussion of these methods can be found in the supplement to the article.}